-Today we have a sneak peek at the sacred process of Ph.D. work on writing.
-This is a true story shared by @thoughtsofaphd, a Ph.D. candidate in biomedical science in Canada.
-Let’s go together through the stages, from collecting valuable information in every possible way in the form of a huge number of downloaded books and files to its processing and analysis.
+Today we have a sneak peek at the sacred process of PhD work on writing.
+This is a story shared by @thoughtsofaphd, a PhD candidate in biomedical science in Canada.
+He shares how PDF Expert helps him to reduce stress through all the stages, from collecting valuable information in every possible way in the form of a huge number of downloaded books and files to its processing and analysis.

 Little Less Chaos around PDF files